Writing Guideline FAQs

-Write a post with one or more of these characteristics:
+Write an article with one or more of these characteristics:

 - It has been published elsewhere.

-- It is an infographic only and not part of an educational post.
+- It is an infographic only and not part of an educational article.

-- The post lacks a clear tie to content marketing.
+- The article lacks a clear tie to content marketing.

 - It’s too basic.

 - It’s a things-to-do overview with little detail on how to do those things.

 - It lacks a clear main point.

 - It leaves the reader wondering what to do with the info.

 - It was created as blatant link-bait with little original insight or practical discussion.